 - 1. Penalties shall be declared by the referee. - 2.
 Prohibited acts described in Article 14 shall be penalized with "Gam-jeom" (deduction penalty). - 3.
 A "Gam-jeom" penalty shall be counted as one (1) additional point for the opposing contestant. - 4.
 Prohibited acts - 4.1 The following acts shall be classified as prohibited acts, and "Gam-jeom" shall be declared: - 1.
 Crossing the Boundary Line - 2.
 Falling down - 3.
 Avoiding or delaying the match - 4.
 Grabbing or pushing the opponent - 5.
 Lifting the leg to block or/and kicking the opponent's leg to impede the opponent's kicking attack, or lifting a leg or kicking in the air for more than 3 seconds to impede the opponent's potential attacking movements, or aiming a kick below the waist - 6.
 Kicking below the waist - 7.
 Attacking the opponent after "Kal-yeo" - 8.
 Hitting the opponent's head with the hand - 9.
 Butting or attacking with the knee - 10.
 Attacking the fallen opponent - 11.
+Attacking trunk PSS with the side or bottom of the foot having the knee pointed out in clinch position - 12.
 Following misconducts of contestant or coach: - a) Not complying with the referee's command or decision - b) Inappropriate protesting of officials' decisions - c) Inappropriate attempts to disturb or influence the outcome of the match - d) Provoking or insulting the opposing contestant or coach - e) Unaccredited doctor/physicians or other team officials found to be seated in the doctor's position - f) Any other severe misconduct or unsportsmanlike conduct on the part of a contestant or coach - 4.2 When a coach or contestant commits excessive misconduct or refuses to follow the referee's command, the referee may declare a sanction request by first declaring "Gamjeom" penalty, and then raising a Yellow Card.
 In this case, the Extraordinary Sanctions Committee shall investigate the coach or contestant's behavior and determine whether a sanction is appropriate in accordance with Article 24.

-- 5. If a contestant intentionally and repeatedly refuses to comply with the Competition Rules or the referee's orders, the referee may end the match and declare the opposing contestant the winner. - 6.
+- 5. If a contestant intentionally and repeatedly refuses to comply with the Competition Rules or the referee's orders, the referee may end the match by raising a Yellow Card, and declaring the opposing contestant the winner. - 6.
 If the referee at the Inspection desk or officials in the ring determine-in consultation with the PSS technician, if necessary-that a contestant or coach has attempted to manipulate the sensitivity of PSS sensor(s) and/or inappropriately alter the PSS so as to affect its performance, the contestant shall be disqualified. - 7.
 When a contestant receives ten (10) "Gam-jeom" penalties, the referee shall declare the contestant loser by Referee's Punitive Declaration (PUN). - 8.
 In Article 14.7, "Gam-jeom" shall be counted in the total score of the three rounds. - 9.
-When misconduct is committed by a contestant or coach during the rest period, the referee can immediately declare the "Gam-jeom" and the "Gam-jeom" shall be recorded in the next round's results.
+When misconduct is committed by a contestant or coach during the rest period, the referee can immediately declare the "Gam-jeom" and the "Gam-jeom" shall be recorded in the previous round's results.